fr0st-iwnl/fr0st.xyz/README.md

 ## Roadmap / TODOs

 - [x] Create a working dynamic page for blogs
-- [ ] Add view counts for the blog
+- [ ] Add view counts for the blog and improve the design

 ## Credits